devegoo/Traverso-DAW_PKGBUILD/README.md

 # Traverso-DAW_PKGBUILD

-for building from source in ARCH Linux
+for building from source on ARCH Linux

 cd "to cloned repository"